-Dr Richard Happ is partner of the law firm Luther in Hamburg and co-heads the firm's complex dispute resolution practice group.
+Dr Richard Happ is partner of the law firm Luther in Hamburg and co-heads the firm's complex dispute resolution group.
 He has acted as counsel or arbitrator in cases under DIS, ICC, SCC,UNCITRAL, UK, Swiss and German ad hoc and ICSID rules.
-Among those cases were disputes arising out of international sales contracts, oil and gas joint ventures, service and marketing contracts, commercial production agreements, power plant construction and foreign investments.
-Since 2008, Dr Happ has been instructed in five ICSID arbitrations, including the first two cases against Germany.
+Among those cases were disputes arising out of M&A transactions, energy joint ventures, service and marketing contracts, commercial production agreements, power plant construction and foreign investments.
+Since 2008, Dr Happ has represented claimants in five ICSID arbitrations, including the first two cases against Germany.
 Dr Happ speaks German and English and has conducted arbitral proceedings in each of these languages.

-He graduated in 1996 from the University of Kiel.
-After three years as a research assistant in the field of arbitration, he undertook his legal clerkship in Hamburg and Brussels (Energy Charter Secretariat).
+He graduated in 1996 from University of Kiel.
+After three years as a research assistant in the field of arbitration, he undertook his legal clerkship in Hamburg and Brussels (Energy Charter secretariat).
 He joined Luther in 2001 and became a partner in 2009.
 Luther is an independent German legal partnership with approximately 380 lawyers and tax advisers in 10 German and six foreign offices.